 Diplomatic relations between the Republic of Estonia and the Republic of Kazakhstan were established on 27 May 1992.
 The Estonian Embassy in Nur-Sultan (former Astana) was opened in 2011.
 The Estonian ambassador to Kazakhstan is Heiti Mäemees who presented his credentials to President Nursultan Nazarbayev on 18 October 2017.
-Kazakhstan’s Ambassador to Estonia Murat Nurtleuov presented his credentials to President Kersti Kaljulaid in July 2017 and he resides in Helsinki.
+The mission of Kazakhstan’s previous Ambassador to Estonia (residing in Helsinki) Murat Nurtleuov terminated in April, the current chargé d'affaires is Arman Tanirbergenov.
 There is a Kazakh Consulate in Tallinn, headed by Dudar Zhakenov.

 The Estonia-Kazakhstan Parliamentary Group was re-established in the XIV Riigikogu in the spring of 2019.
-It is chaired by Valeri Korb and consists of 15 deputies.
+It is chaired by Aadu Must and consists of 6 deputies.

 Relations between Estonia and Kazakhstan are good and operative, both at the political and technical level.

 |November 2018||Prime Minister Jüri Ratas with business delegation|

 |May 2016||Minister of Finance Sven Sester at the Astana Economic Forum|

 |September 2015||Head of the Estonia-Kazakhstan parliamentary group Deniss Boroditš|

 |May 2015||Former President Arnold Rüütel took part in the Astana Forum.
 On 31 May 2015 President Rüütel opened a memorial stone at the memorial in Spassk near Karaganda, which is dedicated to Estonians deported to Karlag.
 The stone was blessed by Archbishop Emeritus Põder and representatives of those repressed were present.|